Capricorn1/ipv6-router-scripts/README.md

 # Introduction:

 This project includes several bash scripts I use with Verizon Fios Internet to set up and maintain IPv6 functionality for a homemade firewall/router.
-It also touches on my IPv4 configuration, but to a lesser degree.
+It also touches on my IPv4 configuration but to a lesser degree.
 These run on a relatively low-performance Intel-based PC (or mini-PC) using the Ubuntu Linux distro, which currently has version 24.04.2 LTS.
 These scripts expect systemd-networkd as the network manager (as opposed to NetworkManager).

 Verizon's IPv6 implementation delegates a /56 prefix and nothing else.
 It is up to the router/firewall to divide the delegated prefix into (up to 256) internal LANs and external WANs.
 The goals of these scripts are: